cantonios/vscode-project-templates/README.md

 ## Install

-On Visual Studio code, Press F1 to open the command menu and type ```ext install project-templates```.
+In Visual Studio code, Press F1 to open the command menu and type ```ext install project-templates```.

 ## Extension Settings